Title

 The University classifies information according to:

-Classifying information the right way gives everyone at the University, at every level, a structure that supports their University activities.
+Classifying information correctly gives everyone at the University a framework that supports their University activities.

 Scope